kendelljoseph/application-patterns/concepts/applications-software.md

  - The information describes **human activities**
     - Even when the content concerns digital or mechanical things or processes, the context is humans working with those machines and materials.
     - The information exists, the human activities which produce or modify the information are as the are.
 The software and its human designers and maintainers have limited ability to oppose or proscribe concepts due to conceptual difficulty or mechanical inconvenience.
 Instead, their role is to effectively model and facilitate the information and processes as they actually are.
-    - Human activities constantly change, and so must the data stores and software which encode them.
+    - Human activities constantly change, and so must the data stores and software which encode and process them.
 The software layer in particular must be built in a way that it can change substantially over time.
 It must *enable* the human activities both to function in their current form and to change over time, not be a *constraint* preventing change.

  - The users are a relatively small group who *must* use the software to execute a practical task

 ### What it is not